This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 1. Use CompareLawsuitLoans.com to find the company that’s right for you

-Our website is designed for plaintiffs to quickly review key facts about many of the companies that provide pre-settlement lawsuit loans.
+Our website is designed for plaintiffs to quickly review key facts about many of the companies that provide pre-settlement lawsuit funding.
 Check out each company and compare them to find the company that might be right for you.

 We provide info on Google, Yelp, and BBB reviews, turnaround times, contact details, interest rate information, and many other data points to get you started.